 "We expect good growth from retail, pharma and utilities," he said, adding that telecom and manufacturing, on the other hand, may see lesser growth.

-When asked about US president Barack Obama's move to 'slash tax breaks' to companies
+When asked about US president Barack Obama's move to 'slash tax

 that ship US jobs overseas,